DoTheEvo/XCPng-basics/README.md

   really worked as well as I remember it working.<br>
   Will keep testing when I get some intel based machines in hands as right now I got none.
+* igpu **passthrough** update, got for OptiPlex 3080 with i3-10105T<br>
+  tested passthrough and it worked straight up without a hitch transcoding 8 streams.

 <details>
 <summary><h1>Videos</h1></summary>